ImperialCollegeLondon/FINESSE/docs/hardware.md

 ([`finesse.gui`](../reference/finesse/gui)) directly.
 Instead, messages are passed back and forth using the [PyPubSub](https://pypi.org/project/PyPubSub/) package.

-As we want the user to be able to select which devices to use at runtime, the FINESSE hardware framework is designed to be modular.
+As we want the user to be able to select which devices to use at runtime, the FROG hardware framework is designed to be modular.
 This is achieved via a plugin system.
 Each device type and device base type (explained below) is represented by a plugin class residing somewhere in the